 Because the place remained to be untouched, there is a lot of wildlife flourished in the DMZ.
 While the majority of natural animals and unusual flora have been eradicated in the South, the DMZ has remained unaffected for more than 60 years.
 That implies that rare plant and animal species have been able to thrive without being destroyed by man.

 There have been discussions about creating the DMZ, a peace park, or a national park if the two Koreas ever reconcile in order to protect the fauna.
-Who would've thought that conflicts can somehow have positive effects on nature?
+Who would’ve thought that conflicts could somehow have positive effects on nature?

 South Korea is also called the Republic of Korea.
 South Korea’s government is a centralized democratic republic with three basic branches: executive, legislative, and judicial.
 In simple words, the power is in its people.

 As small as it looks, the total population of South Korea is 51,342,584.
 The majority of the population is ethnically Korean, but there is also a small ethnic Chinese minority in the country.
 Most people live in urban areas, which is why many apartments are built in the cities.